 With these results we can calculate the energy expectation value ($E_N^k= \bra*{\psi_N^k} \hat{H} \ket*{\psi_N^k}$) and phase-space portraits, e. g., by means of the Husimi function: $h_N^k(q,p)=|\bra*{z}\ket*{\psi_N^k}|^2$, where $\ket*{z}$ is a coherent state with $z=(q/b+ibp/\hbar)/\sqrt{2} \equiv q'+ip'$ ($q'$ and $p'$ being dimensionless position and momentum variables).
-In Fig. \ref{fig2} the values of $E_N^k/\hbar\omega_0$ are depicted as a function of the discrete-time variable $N$, for two different quantum trajectories.
+In Fig. \ref{fig2} the values of $E_N^k/\hbar\omega_0$ are depicted as a function of the discrete-time variable $N$, for two illustrative quantum trajectories, characterized by the displayed sequence of signs.
 Notice that the results fluctuate in an erratic manner, particularly for $N \ge 6$.
 In the left panel we observe that the energy can drop between successive measurements, for a sufficiently small $R$ ($R=0.106$), however, this is not a typical behavior, for, the average over all trajectories leads to a steady, linear energy increase as $N$ grows (dotted straight lines), see Eq. (\ref{Hclosed}) below.
 The insets show the Husimi functions for $N=6$.
 Note how different the phase space portraits may be for different quantum trajectories.